3 Dimensional Arts

 • Etc.

-In one small Sunday school class, we spent three weeks on a cardboard model of Thoreau’s cabin at Walden Pond.
+In one small multi-age Sunday school class, we spent three weeks on a cardboard model of Thoreau’s cabin at Walden Pond.
 First, we read a children’s book with illustrations of Thoreau’s cabin.
 Next, I brought in a cardboard scale model of the cabin (assembled with hot melt glue), with a removable roof.
 The children made a bed, table, and chairs out of cardstock for the cabin.
 They drew and cut out animals who lived around the cabin.
 All these elements were then glued in or on the cardboard model.
-The group size was 4-6 children, and it would have been difficult to include many more in this project.
+The group size was 4-6 children (it would have been difficult to include many more in this particular project).

 For another Sunday school class, I made a cardboard model of the ancient temple at Jerusalem, using a plan I found online.
 We decorated that model, with reference to online resources, then used it to imagine some of the stories where Jesus was in the Temple.
 We made paper figurines to act out some of the stories.